 Grandfathered status is available for health plans that were providing coverage as of March 23, 2010.
 Making certain changes to benefit offerings, plan design, or employer contributions toward the cost of coverage will cause a plan to lose its grandfathered status.
-Grandfathered plans do not have to comply with several plan design mandates imposed by Health Care Reform.
+Grandfathered plans do not have to comply with several plan design mandates imposed by Affordable Care Act.
 A plan sponsor treating a plan as grandfathered must maintain certain documentation and include notice that the coverage is grandfathered in any plan materials provided to participants that describe the coverage.

 Benefit summaries must include notice of grandfathered status.

 A grandfathered plan must maintain records documenting the terms of health coverage in effect on March 23, 2010 and subsequent changes.

 The benefit of being grandfathered is an exemption from certain plan design mandates.